ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Advanced topics/The Beagle View.md

 }
 ```

-In the examples above, we accessed the Beagle View and logged it.
+In the examples above, you accessed the Beagle View and logged it.
 It is important to notice that you need to check for the Beagle View availability before using it.
 Since the Beagle View is created by a child component, it won't be available before the children components are created.

 ## Fetching a view